dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 Now we need to implement the pizza customization dialog so we can display it when the user selects a pizza.
 The pizza customization dialog will be a new component that lets you specify the size of your pizza and what toppings you want, shows the price, and lets you add the pizza to your order.

-Add a *ConfigurePizzaDialog.razor* file under the *Shared* directory.
+Add a *ConfigurePizzaDialog.razor* Razor Component file under the *Shared* directory.
 Since this component is not a separate page, it does not need the `@page` directive.

-> Note: There currently is no option for adding a new file with a .razor extension.
-Simply use the Razor View (.cshtml) file template, and manually name the file with a .razor extension.

 The `ConfigurePizzaDialog` should have a `Pizza` parameter that specifies the pizza being configured.
 Component parameters are defined by adding a writable property to the component decorated with the `[Parameter]` attribute.
 Add a `@code` block to the `ConfigurePizzaDialog` with the following `Pizza` parameter: